Making Angel Funding Work for Email

 Angel funding typically gives you 12-18 months of runway.
 In that time, you need to build a product, find users, and prove traction.
 Email marketing should not be a major line item in your budget, but it should be working from month one.

-The angel-stage email priority is: get a basic onboarding sequence running, add dunning when you start charging, and measure everything.
+The angel-stage email priority is simple: get a basic onboarding sequence running, add dunning when you start charging, and measure everything.
 These three things give you the metrics investors want to see and the revenue protection you need.

 Personal Touch at Scale